Integralist/Blog-Posts/2012-04-20-Thoughts-on-current-web-development-practices.md

 I use the command line to handle my dependancies by pulling in GitHub hosted repositories as sub modules and then any time there is an update I can just run `git pull` on the relevant sub modules to get the latest versions - not quite as automatic as something like Google's Yeoman but it works for me.

-My CSS and JavaScript files are concatenated and minified with a combination of Sass and the RequireJs build script and so the only thing left to do is start programming.
+My CSS and JavaScript files are concatenated and minified with a combination of Sass and the RequireJS build script and so the only thing left to do is start programming.

 ##Conclusion